elmondhir/elmondhir/README.md

 I'm a data science enthusiast 🚀 and coffee lover ☕.
 Currently embarking on my journey through the fascinating world of data.

 ## 🎓 Education
-- **Masters in Data Science and Artificial Intelligence**, Ecole Nationale Polytechnique D'alger
+- **Masters in Data Science and Artificial Intelligence**, Ecole Nationale Polytechnique d'Alger (ENP)
 - **Masters in Machine Learning for Data Science**, Université Paris Cité

 ## 🔭 I’m currently working on